zzak00/Intro2Algos/fibonacci/README.md

 # Generating function and Fibonacci numbers

-According to Wikipedia, [Generating fuctions](https://en.wikipedia.org/wiki/Generating_function) is a way of encoding an infinite sequence of numbers (a_n) by treating them as the coefficients of a formal power series.
+According to Wikipedia, [Generating fuctions](https://en.wikipedia.org/wiki/Generating_function) is a way of encoding an infinite sequence of numbers by treating them as the coefficients of a formal power series.

 ## The Fibonacci Sequence as a Power Series